-The Fire Authority deals with considerable sums of public money.
-The Fire Authority's Financial Regulations provide the framework within which financial control is operated.
-To conduct its business efficiently, a Fire Authority needs to ensure that it has sound financial management and procedures in place to which they are strictly adhered.
-Strict compliance with these policies ensures that the Fire Authority's policy objectives are pursued in a prudent and efficient way.
-These Financial Regulations provide clarity about the accountabilities of individuals: Members; the Chief Executive and Chief Fire Officer; the Monitoring Officer; the Treasurer; and other senior officers.
+The Authority deals with considerable sums of public money.
+The Authority's Financial Regulations provide the framework within which financial control is operated.
+To conduct its business efficiently, the Authority needs to ensure that it has sound financial management and procedures in place to which they are strictly adhered.
+Strict compliance with these policies ensures that the Authority's policy objectives are pursued in a prudent and efficient way.
+These Financial Regulations provide clarity about the accountabilities of individuals: Members; the Chief Fire Officer and Chief Executive; the Monitoring Officer; the Treasurer; and other senior officers.

-These Financial Regulations link with other internal regulatory documents forming part of the Fire Authority's Constitution, including Standing Orders, the Scheme of Delegation, Codes of Conduct and other corporate strategies.
+These Financial Regulations link with other internal regulatory documents forming part of the Authority's Constitution, including Standing Orders, the Scheme of Delegation, Codes of Conduct and other corporate strategies.
 This Statement of Accounts is part of that stewardship process, part of the process for being publicly accountable for public money.